 - Plus 30 points from 100-level Commerce or any other UC courses.
 ACCT152 Law and Business* is recommended.

-As a specialist in accounting you will be able to enter a variety of fields.
-The most common positions are
+As a specialist in accounting you will be able to work in a variety of fields throughout your career.
+The most common positions our graduates find work in are:

 - Manager or Executive

-You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work; and get work around the world.
+You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work.
+UC Accounting graduates get work around the world.

 Find out more about what you can do with a degree in Accounting.